 Don’t: Assume You Know It All

-Because you are a certified aesthetic RN, you still need to adhere to certain guidelines and stick to treatments you are familiar with until you have more experience.
+Because you are a certified aesthetic nurse, you still need to adhere to certain guidelines and stick to treatments you are familiar with until you have more experience.
 Many botched cases have occurred because the provider wanted to do something they were not qualified for.
 Popular treatments are desirable to perform but some are much more difficult to complete successfully than others.
 Some areas can be more forgiving with errors, but others can take on permanent damage if not treated correctly.
 Take your time and have patience so you can gradually and successfully rise to the top of your field.

 Do: Take Care Of Your Patients